 The most likely location of a slip and fall accident is at a business frequented by members of the public.
 Shopping malls, grocery stores and other busy retail outlets are prime examples.
 Business owners have an obligation to maintain their premises in a reasonable manner.
 If they fail to do so, they can be held liable for any injuries that result from their negligence.
 The most egregious situation is when the owner has negligently created the condition that results in injuries.
 Because the owner created the dangerous condition, the injured person would not then be required to prove that the owner had knowledge of the dangerous condition.
 Knowledge would be presumed.

 There are other places where slip and falls can occur and the owner could still be liable.
 Premises liability extends to owners of private residences, but the legal standard is different depending on the purpose for the injured person's visit to the residence.
 If the injured person was a trespasser on private property, it is unlikely that he or she will be entitled to compensation for injuries sustained while on the premises without the owner’s permission.
 If the owner is aware of a person's presence then that person may either be categorized as a social guest or a business invitee.
 Each of these classifications carries different rights and responsibilities for both the guest and the owner.
 An experienced personal injury attorney will be able to assess the rights of the injured person based on these legal nuances and conduct a thorough investigation into the accident.

-Please contact Lebowitz & Mzhen, LLC to schedule a free, no obligation consultation if you or a loved one has been injured in a slip and fall accident in Maryland or Washington D.C.
+Please contact Lebowitz & Mzhen Personal Injury Lawyers to schedule a free, no obligation consultation if you or a loved one has been injured in a slip and fall accident in Maryland or Washington D.C.
 Our experienced attorneys have successfully represented individuals who have been injured in slip and fall accidents in the past.
 You can send an e-mail to Jack Lebowitz or Vadim Mzhen, or call our toll free number at 1-800-654-1949.